 - Surfshark offers unlimited simultaneous connections, meaning you never need to worry about how many people in the house are gaming with your VPN subscription.

-- With a 24-month subscription and the coupon below, Surfshark is really inexpensive (one of the cheapest VPNs on the market)
+- With a 24-month subscription and the coupon below, Surfshark is inexpensive (one of the cheapest VPNs on the market)

 Overall, Surfshark is a solid VPN for gaming worthy of consideration.
 Even though it has a smaller network than NordVPN and ExpressVPN, there are still plenty of locations to choose from.
 And while the biggest discount is only available with a two-year plan, this is still the cheapest VPN for gaming that we’d recommend.